 1. Help Center

-2. Ducky Sustainability Reporting
+2. Climate Reporting

 3. Methods, calculations and data sources

-Documentation for Ducky Sustainability Reporting
+Documentation for Climate Reporting

-Ducky Sustainability Reporting helps small and medium sized businesses in meeting their sustainability requirements.
+Climate Reporting helps small and medium sized businesses in meeting their sustainability requirements.
 Effortlessly generate greenhouse gas reports using data already available in your accounting systems

 Greenhouse gas accounting and reporting